mjuric/conda-lsst/README.md

 cd docker
 make
 ```
 to create the necessary docker image.

-Don't forget to follow the
-instructions on adding `REBUILD_RECIPES_IN_CONTAINER` to your `.bashrc`
+Once `make` is run, it will print out the instructions on how to set
+the `REBUILD_RECIPES_IN_CONTAINER` environmental variable and make the new
+container known to `rebuild.sh`.

+The `rebuild.sh` script that `conda lsst make-recipes` checks for the contents
+of `$REBUILD_RECIPES_IN_CONTAINED` variable and uses it as a driver for `conda build`
+(if present).
+It's best to export this variable from your `.bashrc`.

 ## Generating Conda recipes, and building the packages